jakublala/alchemical-kernels/README.md

 # PyTorch Implementation of Alchemical Kernels

 Reproduced from [Feature optimization for atomistic machine learning yields a data-driven construction of the periodic table of the elements](https://doi.org/10.1039/C8CP05921G) with a simplified loss function compared to the original paper.
 The idea is to use kernel ridge regression to fit the structure-energy relationship from the SOAP descriptor representation.
+The SOAP vector is computed by [librascal](https://github.com/lab-cosmo/librascal).

 Nevertheless, to reduce the dimensionality of the kernel, an alchemical kernel is used, which describes the elemental information of the 39 elements present in the dataset as a linear combination of 4 pseudo-elements, or alchemical elements.
 This then allows us to produce a reconstruction of the periodic table of elements as shown in the figure below, for 2, 3, and 4 pseudo-elements (taken from the original paper).
 <p align="center">
 <img src="https://user-images.githubusercontent.com/68380659/184111486-a273b817-bd64-4e75-88f0-ad59a5ea3b69.gif" alt="periodic_table" width="50%"/>
 </p>